Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Types Of Dinosaurs: Conclusion

-This gave the dinosaurs plenty of time to branch off and evolve into different types of dinosaur.
 Dinosaur species had been appearing – and becoming extinct – for millions of years before the mass extinction event at the end of the Cretaceous period that killed off the last non-avian dinosaurs.

-After watching films such as Jurassic Park it’s easy to forget that not all types of dinosaur lived together.
-Even dinosaurs that lived in the same period may have been separated for millions of years.
+After watching films such as Jurassic Park it's easy to forget that not all types of dinosaur lived together.
+Even dinosaurs that lived in the same period may have been separated by millions of years.

 For example, 57 million (or more) years passed between the disappearance of baryonyx walkeri and the appearance tyrannosaurus rex, yet both species lived during the Cretaceous Period.